social-media-ethics-automation/book/_build/reddit/_build/html/_sources/appendix/teaching/03_course_work/05_writing_project/01_writing_description.md

 Your task is to create a project that explores the following:
 - **Present a social media and automation issue or scenario**
   -  You can choose whatever interests you.
-It can be from the book (feel free to look ahead at the outline and links in future chapters), or it can be something not addressed in the book.
+It can be from the book (feel free to look at future chapters), or it can be something not addressed in the book.
 - **Use two ethics frameworks to analyze a issue/scenario**
   - You can use the ethics frameworks from the book or ones that we didn't mention but you want to use.
 - **Compare and contrast how the two ethics frameworks applied to the issue/scenario**